garylirocks/quickrefs/azure.markdown

 All filters evaluate message properties, not message body.

 ### Storage Queues

 ![storage queue message flow](images/azure_storage-queue-message-flow.png)

 - `get` and `delete` are separate operations, this ensures the *at-least-once delivery*, in case there is a failure in the receiver, after receiver gets a message, the message remains in the queue but is invisible for 30 seconds, after that if not deleted, it becomes visible again and another instance of the receive can process it

 ### Event Grid

+//TODO

 ### Event Hub

 Often used for a specific type of high-flow stream of communications used for analytics (often used with Stream Analytics)

+- It's one of the options in "Diagnostic settings" for resource logs/metrics
+- Event Hub can work with Event Grid, could be either event source or handler